Skip to content

 Overview

-bbt targets both specification of the behavior and end-to-end test automation.
+bbt targets both specification of the behavior and end-to-end test automation for the very common case of apps taking some input and producing some output.

-The outstanding feature of btt is that it directly uses your behavior documentation as the test script.
+The outstanding feature of btt is that it directly uses your behavior documentation in plain english.

-The behavior is described in almost natural English using the BDD / Gherkin usual pattern Given / When / Then.
+The behavior is described in almost natural English, in Markdown, using the BDD / Gherkin usual pattern Given / When / Then.

 Here is a minimal example: